bhushanbhutada03/Salesforce-Recruitment-Management-System/README.md

 This project implements a complete recruitment workflow using Salesforce standard and custom objects, lookup relationships, validation rules, record-triggered flows, email automation, reports, and dashboards.

+## Project Environment

+The application was built and tested in a Salesforce Trailhead Playground using Salesforce Lightning Experience.

+The GitHub repository serves as the project documentation and portfolio showcase.
+It contains the system design, configuration details, implementation screenshots, automation logic, validation rules, reports, dashboard, and end-to-end testing evidence.

+The actual application is hosted within the Salesforce environment.

 ## Key Features

 - Company and job position management